 - Be prepared to show a government-issued identification as proof of age.
 OneCards cannot be used as proof of age.
 You will receive a wristband upon entry.

-- Alcoholic beverages are limited to seven, 12 or 16-ounce beers, cider, or malt beverages per person (hard alcohol, wine, etc. are not allowed).
+- Alcoholic beverages are limited to six, 12 or 16-ounce beers, cider, or malt beverages per person (hard alcohol, wine, etc. are not allowed).